Jack Osborne

 Jack Osborne is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Jimmy McKenna.
 The character debuted on-screen during the episode broadcast on 18 November 1996 and is the second longest featured character in the show.
 He was introduced as part of the Osborne family, which also consisted of Jack's wife Celia (Carol Noakes) and their children Darren (Adam Booth/Ashley Taylor Dawson) and Ruth (Terri Dwyer).
 His storylines include an affair with Dawn Cunningham (Lisa Williamson), four marriages and faking his own death in an insurance scam.
 For numerous years, Jack's role in the show is the landlord of the pub, The Dog in the Pond.
+During Hollyoaks' 30th anniversary the show aired a special crossover with former soap Brookside, McKenna along with most of the then current Hollyoaks cast appeared in the episode.

 Casting

 McKenna is the show's second longest serving cast member having appeared consecutively since 1996.
 A reporter from Daily Record wrote that Jack had been "drafted in to quicken the pace" of the soap.
 McKenna began filming after original cast member, Nick Pickard who plays Tony Hutchinson.
 In an interview for E4.com, Pickard stated that he joined the cast "in October and he [McKenna] came in at Christmas"; this equated to McKenna joining "about 20 or 30 episodes" later.